Comprehensive Addiction and Recovery Act (CARA)

 Sec.
-102 – Awareness Campaigns: This section requires HHS and the Attorney General to advance the education and awareness of the public of the risk of abuse of prescription opioid drugs if they are not taken properly.
-It also establishes a national drug awareness campaign led by the Office of National Drug Control Policy (ONDCP) to bring attention to the association between prescription opioid abuse and heroin use, as well as focus on the dangers of fentanyl.
+102 – Awareness Campaigns: This section requires HHS and the Attorney General to advance the education and awareness of the public of the risk of misuse of prescription opioid drugs if they are not taken properly.
+It also will aim to bring attention to the association between prescription opioid misuse and heroin use, as well as focus on the dangers of fentanyl.

 Title II: Law Enforcement and Treatment

 Sec.
-202 – First Responder Training for the Use of Drugs and Devices that Rapidly Reverse the Effects of Opioids: This section authorizes HHS, in coordination with the Attorney General, to make grants to state, local, and tribal law enforcement agencies for training in the use of naloxone and for the purchase of naloxone.
+202 – First Responder Training: This section authorizes HHS, in coordination with the Attorney General, to make grants to state, local, and tribal law enforcement agencies for training in the use of naloxone and for the purchase of naloxone.